ytakano/catenaccio_dpi/README.md

     $ ./js/mongo.sh localhost:27017

-Next, run http_stats.py for visualize like this. http_stats.py requires MongoDB's driver for python and matplotlib. -o option specifies output directory.
+Next, run py/http_stats.py for visualize like this. py/http_stats.py requires MongoDB's driver for python and matplotlib. -o option specifies output directory.

     $ ./py/http_stats.py -o output_direcotry

-At the end, open http_stats.py by your web browser.
+Finally, you can see HTTP statistics by opening http_stats.html with your web browser.

     $ ls output_directory/http_stats.html
     output_directory/http_stats.html

+js/mongo.sh and py/http_stats.py should be run periodically for statistics. cron can help you to periodically update information.